Neutone/neutone_sdk/README.md

 We welcome any contributions to the SDK.
 Please add types wherever possible and use the `black` formatter for readability.

 The current roadmap is:
-- Implement lookahead and on the fly STFT transforms
-- Add support offline inference of entire audio files
+- Adding a TCN library and an overhaul of the TCN-based example models
+- Supporting non-realtime models
+- Supporting models with multiple inputs and / or outputs
-- Add support for other types of parameters
+- Supporting more and different types of parameters
+- Looking into alternatives for TorchScript

 <a name="credits"/>